How to build a website from scratch (in 9 easy steps)

 Want to increase your online presence and reach more customers?
 There’s no better way to do it than through your own website.

-The great news is that the process of building a website has become much simpler over the years.
-As you’re about to see, you can make one yourself without any coding skills or needing to hire a developer.
+The great news is that the process of building a professional website has become much simpler over the years.
+As you’re about to see, you can make one yourself without any technical skills or needing to hire a developer.

 You can make it happen in no time by following this 9-step plan.
 Ready?
 Let’s dive in.